resmio/wunderbar/README.md

 * [Hookbin](https://hookbin.com/) is a tool to help debug HTTP requests, there's a tutorial [here](https://css-tricks.com/hookbin-capture-inspect-http-requests/).
 * [Bulma](http://bulma.io/) A modern CSS framework based on Flexbox.
 * [Awesome Serverless](https://github.com/anaibol/awesome-serverless) A curated list of awesome services, solutions and resources for serverless / nobackend applications.
+* [Awesome ESLint](https://github.com/dustinspecker/awesome-eslint) A list of awesome ESLint plugins, configs, etc..
+* [Parker](http://csswizardry.com/2016/06/improving-your-css-with-parker/) is a simple static analysis tool that gives you some very insightful metrics about your CSS files.

 ## React
 * [9 things every reactjs beginner should know](https://camjackson.net/post/9-things-every-reactjs-beginner-should-know).
 Title says it all, useful advice.
 Also good to check the [hacker news discussion](https://news.ycombinator.com/item?id=10962784)